stephenh/stephenh.github.com/content/posts/2025-02-23-fixing-async-stack-traces.md

   Whenever you're crossing a boundary from "a raw Promise" or callback (i.e. a low-level TCP/wire call) to "your async/await business logic", consider `appendStack`-ing the error to ensure the stack trace is as helpful as possible.

-  This sounds tedious, but in practice applications have **a handful of "choke points"** which the majority of I/O calls go through, and **most low-level libraries should already do this for you**.
+  This sounds tedious, but in practice applications have **a handful of "choke points"** which the majority of I/O calls go through, and **most user-facing libraries should already do this for you**.

   For example, both the node-pg and postgres.js drivers already have `appendStack`-style fixes integrated, so most applications already get this for free.

-  For Joist, I happened to be using a) postgres.js's `sql.unsafe` API, and b) Facebook's dataloader auto-batching library, both of which expose raw, "not fixed up" Promises.
+  For my Joist work, I happened to be using a) postgres.js's `sql.unsafe` API, and b) Facebook's dataloader auto-batching library, both of which expose raw, "not fixed up" Promises.

-  Even then, Joist itself is a "choke point" for database calls, so Joist-using applications will now these fixups for free (see [this PR](https://github.com/joist-orm/joist-orm/pull/1384)).
+  Even then, Joist itself is a "choke point" for database calls, so Joist-based applications will now these fixups for free (see [this PR](https://github.com/joist-orm/joist-orm/pull/1384)). :tada:

 * Prefer async/await, even if it's "more expensive", the better DX is worth it.